pcraciunoiu/embrangler_pelican/content/posts/2015-04-23-the-mixology-of-dating-business-and-pleasure.md

 * What makes people connect?
 * What describes a sustainable relationship?
 * How do you know if someone is right for you?
-* In an era when marriage's success is highly questionable, should you stillget married?
+* In an era when marriage's success is highly questionable, should you still get married?
 * How should you raise your children?
 What kind of environment may be best for them?
 * How many relationships should you have?